-The name you choose must also be distinguishably different from the names of any other LLC, corporation, limited partnership, limited liability partnership or any reserved name, assumed name, trademark or servicemark already on file with the Secretary of State.
-You can find out whether the business name you want is available by searching the Secretary of State’s database .
-Here are some guidelines to help you search.
+The name you choose must also be distinguishably different from the names of any other LLC, corporation, limited partnership, limited liability partnership or any reserved name, assumed name, trademark or service mark already on file with the Secretary of State.
+You can find out whether the business name you want is available by searching the Secretary of State's business filings to determine whether your chosen name is available.
+Here are name availability guidelines to help you search.

 A limited liability company must have a registered office located in the state of Minnesota at a physical location (not a post office box, for instance) where a person who represents the company can be found.
 The registered office may be the place where the business is located or it may be in a different location.
 Acceptable registered office addresses include a complete street address, a rural route and rural route box or fire number or directions from a landmark to the office location.
 If directions are given, a mailing address in the same or an adjacent town must be given.
 All addresses must have a zip code.

 Although it is not required, an LLC may list a registered agent in the articles of organization.
 In that case, the agent’s full name must be shown and he or she must be located at the registered office.

 Every time a limited liability company moves or changes its registered agent, it must report the new information to the Secretary of State on a change of address/agent form.